 Just as a coxswain guides his crew to pull together in the same direction in a coordinated way, a clear and compelling strategy guides everyone in the organization to make the right strategic choices and behave in a way that makes sense.

 Great leaders know is difficult to cross the finish line ahead of your competition if you do not work cohesively together toward a well-defined target.

 When Strategy Does Not Align Behavior

-Just think what can happen when the strategy is unclear, unsupported or too far-fetched.
+Just think what can happen when a strategy is unclear, unsupported, or too far-fetched.
 You can have:

 Four Elements to Ensure Strategy Aligns Behavior

 Ensure strategy aligns behavior — a strategy that is clear, succinct, easily understood, achievable, and implementable — one that employees can internalize and adapt to their specific jobs.

 Our organizational alignment research found strategic clarity accounts for 31% of the difference between high and low performance when these four elements are in sync.

 You need to define a goals and accountabilities that are specific, time-bound, and measurable.
 Articulate the ultimate objective that will guide the business over the next twelve to thirty-six months.